Magdalena Festival: Laetare Sunday: Magdalena Vítol!

 The Magdalena festival week formally ends on Laetare Sunday.
-Masses are held in the city cathedral and community chapels or churches to mark the conclusion of the festivties on a high note.
+Masses are held in the city cathedral and community chapels or churches to mark the conclusion of the festivities on a high note.
 Two notable events mark the final day of the festival.

 The Grand Finale Fireworks

 A pyrotechnic event running through the main streets of the center of Castellón takes place.
 The most daring run in front of the fireworks.

 Magdalena Vítol!

 At the end of the pyrotechnic traca, in the Plaza Mayor, the queens of the festival, in a symbolic act to officially conclude the year's festivities and begin the preparations for the next year, in a televised closing ceremony, shout from the balcony of City Hall to the crowds below in a festive final exchange, in Old Valencian: